-✓ Campaign committee has been terminated (Form 410 Part V)
+✓ Campaign committee has been terminated Form 410 (see Part 5)

-It is recommended that campaign disclosure statements be mailed by certified mail or by purchasing certificate of mailing.
+It is recommended that campaign disclosure statements be mailed by certified mail or by purchasing a certificate of mailing.
 This will eliminate any question regarding receipt of your statement.

 Unsigned forms are incomplete and are not considered filed until they are signed.